 Focusing on ICT professionalism in the period 2015 and beyond.
 The extent to which ICT is embedded in our lives is inevitably growing.
 If we fail to take steps to mature the ICT profession, it is likely that the risks to society from ICT will grow.

-UK:
+UK: Focusing on fostering ICT skills to help generate jobs and allow more people to benefit from the Information Society.
+ICT professionalism in the period 2015 and beyond, ensuring that professional expertise keeps pace with advancing technology. access to ICT skillswill not be able to take full advantage of the opportunities presented by services

 Egypt: This fits more in the introduction rather than a priority.

-CDT: Focusing on ICT professionalism in the period 2015 and beyond.
-The extent to which ICT is embedded in our lives is inevitably growing.
-If we fail to take steps to mature the ICT profession, it is likely that the risks to society from ICT will grow.
+CDT: Encouraging ICT capacity building and building mechanisms for ICT skills development.

 USA: Focusing on ICT professionalism in the period 2015 and beyond.
-The extent to which ICT is embedded in our lives is inevitably growing.
-If we fail to take steps to mature the ICT profession, it is likely that the risks to society from ICT will grow.
+The extent to which ICT is embedded in our lives is inevitably growing; therefore we should take steps to mature the ICT profession.

 Russia: Focusing on ICT professionalism in the period 2015 and beyond.
-The extent to which ICT is embedded in our lives is inevitably growing.
-If we fail to take steps to mature the ICT profession, it is likely that the risks to society from ICT will grow.

 GESCI: ICT professionalism for the public sector is particularly critical to African social and economic development.
 Policy makers and implementers across key ministries need to fully understand the ICT environment, including telecommunications, broadband, infrastructure, e-governance etc. in order to create policies that will accelerate Africa’s social and economic development.